A9T9/RPA/README.md

 Please post all questions and suggestions in our public user forum at https://forum.a9t9.com - the Kantu [selenium ide forum](https://forum.a9t9.com/c/kantu) is monitored by active users, tech support and the Kantu developers, so we would like to concentrate the discussion "over there".

-Every user benefits from the questions and answers provided in the forum, that is why we would ask you to post the question first if a public forum is appropriate for your question.
+Every user benefits from the questions and answers provided in the forum, that is why we would ask you to post the question [in the forum](https://forum.a9t9.com) first if a public forum is appropriate for your question.

 # Are you interested in becoming a Kantu beta tester?